 If you are an active traveler and looking to visit a number of attractions at your destination here are a couple of ways to save on the experience:

 If culture is your thing, most museums and art galleries have designated free days throughout the year.
 Some even offer these free days on a weekly basis so it is worth doing a little research of your destination to plan around this.
 As an aside, some attractions are closed on certain days too which can be heartbreaking if that’s the only day you are there.
 Plan.plan.plan.

 If you like cramming in as much as you can in a limited amount of time then you should consider purchasing a city discount card.
-Sites like European City Cards sell passes that discounts for a number of attractions, tours and restaurants in your chosen city.
-Bear in mind that these cards are only good value if you use it A LOT.
+Sites like European City Cards sell passes that discount a number of attractions, tours, and restaurants in your chosen city.
+Bear in mind that these cards are only good value if you use them A LOT.

 If you have the right identification you might be entitled to a special discount.
-Many attractions have a special price for students, teachers, seniors, veterans and youth, among others.
-These are generally stated in their pricing guide make sure you check if you are elligible before purchasing your ticket.
+Many attractions have a special price for students, teachers, seniors, veterans, and youth, among others.
+These are generally stated in their pricing guide make sure you check if you are eligible before purchasing your ticket.